Expert diagrams of the two major types of wood-frame construction for house walls and roofs

 Two basic methods are used for framing a house: platform and balloon-frame construction.
 Platform construction is much more common than balloon framing, though balloon framing was employed in many two-story houses before 1930.

-With platform-frame construction, shown at right, walls sit on top of subflooring.
+With platform-frame construction, shown below, walls sit on top of subflooring.
 Multistory houses are built one level at a time with each floor providing a platform for building the next series of walls.

 Exterior wall sheathing adds rigidity to the structure and provides a flat base for siding, stucco, brick, stone, and other exterior wall finishes.
 Older homes have diagonal board sheathing—1/2-inch-thick boards nailed on the diagonal.
 Most newer homes have plywood or similar composite panel sheathing.
 For more about this, see Sheathing Exterior Walls.